serlo/frontend/README.md

 Put static content like images or documents into the `public` folder.

-Example: The file `public/img/serlo-logo.svg` is accessible at `localhost:3000/img/serlo-logo.svg`
+Example: The file `public/img/serlo-logo.svg` is accessible via `localhost:3000/img/serlo-logo.svg`

 You can use assets in your components as well: